Why study Electrical Engineering?

 For additional information on international requirements, visit UC’s International Admissions page.

-- Guide: Electrical Engineering Class of 2022
+- Guide: Electrical Engineering (BS) Curriculum Class of 2026 Section I

 - Guide: Electrical Engineering Class of 2023